The Style Of The Long Ending Of Mark

 Objections Based on Phraseology

-The phraseology of these last twelve verses is claimed to be non-Markan because: (1) eight phrases used in this section are not used elsewhere in Mark; (2) similar but different phrases are used elsewhere in Mark; and (3) the phrase oi met' autou genomenoi ("those having been with him") is used to designate the disciples only here.
+The phraseology of these last twelve verses is claimed to be non-Markan because: (1) nine phrases used in this section are not used elsewhere in Mark; (2) Mark uses the plural of sabbaton for "week" in 16:2, but verse 9 has the singular; and (3) the phrase oi met' autou genomenoi ("those having been with him") is used to designate the disciples only here.

-But a second objection regards the use of prote sabbatou ("first of the week") in verse 9 for Sunday.
-In verse 2 Mark used mia ton sabbaton ("one of the week") to designate the same day.
-Some have argued that prote sabbatou is not in Mark's style, but since mia ton sabbaton is only found once itself in the Gospel of Mark, it can hardly be said to constitute Mark's style in this regard.
+But a second objection regards the use of prōtē sabbatou ("first of the week") in verse 9 for Sunday.
+In verse 2 Mark used mia tōn sabbatōn ("one of the week") to designate the same day.
+Some have argued that prōtē sabbatou is not in Mark's style, but since mia tōn sabbatōn is only found once itself in the Gospel of Mark, it can hardly be said to constitute Mark's style in this regard.
 A more serious question is whether Mark would shift to a similar but different form to designate the same thing.
-Once again we can find this stylistic feature elsewhere in Mark.
-For example, in Mark 2:23, 24 the sabbath is referred to in the plural form in Greek (ta sabbata) while three verses later in verses 27-28 Mark switches to the singular form (to sabbaton).
+Once again, we can find this stylistic feature elsewhere in Mark.
+For example, in Mark 2:23, 24 the sabbath is referred to in the plural form in Greek (tois sabbasin) while three verses later in verses 27-28 Mark switches to the singular form (to sabbaton/tou sabbatou).
 Both forms have a singular meaning.
-Again, in Mark 5:2 the word that Mark uses for "tomb" is mnemeion while in verses 3 and 5 he switches to the similar word mnema.
+Again, in Mark 5:2 the word that Mark uses for "tomb" is mnēmeion while in verses 3 and 5 he switches to the similar word mnēma.
 The same variation is found in Mark 15:56-16:8.
+A stylistic feature of Mark is his use of various ways to say the same thing.

-It may also be noted that prote sabbatou would sound better to a Roman than mia ton sabbaton and that Mark is usually stated to be the Gospel for the Romans.
+In his Last Twelve Verses Burton notes that prōtē sabbatou would sound better to a Roman than mia tōn sabbatōn and that Mark is usually stated to be the Gospel for the Romans.
 The use of the cardinal (mia— "one") for the ordinal (prote—"first") is a known Aramaic characteristic that is used in the Talmud.
 On the other hand, Latin (like English) prefers the ordinal in such a phrase.
 In English, we prefer "first day of the week" to "day one of the week"; in the same way, a Latin speaker would prefer prima sabbati ("first of the week") to una sabbati ("one of the week").
 This is shown by the Latin translation of Matthew 28:1 which literally would have been unam sabbatorum or una sabbati, but which in fact is the better sounding prima sabbati.
-Thus it is not surprising to find the corresponding Greek phrase prote sabbatou in the Gospel of Mark which is supposedly primarily for the Romans.
+Thus, it is not surprising to find the corresponding Greek phrase prōtē sabbatou in the Gospel of Mark which is usually said to be for a Roman audience.

 The third objection is that the phrase oi met' autou genomenoi ("those having been with him") is used nowhere but verse 10 to designate the disciples.
-A similar objection sometimes made is that thanasimos ("deadly," v.
-18) is used only here to designate the disciples, but thanasimos is not referring to the disciples but to something that may be drunk.
-However, oi met' autou genomenoi is here referring to the disciples.
 But the past flavor given to the phrase by the use of the aorist participle genomenoi ("having been") would hardly have been appropriate previous to the crucifixion.
-Thus one would not expect to find this phrase referring to the disciples except in the last chapter.
-And the shorter expression oi met' autou ("those with him") is found three times elsewhere in Mark (1:36; 2:25; and 5:40).
+Thus, one would not expect to find this phrase referring to the disciples except in the last chapter.
+Additionally, the shorter expression oi met' autou ("those with him") is found three times elsewhere in Mark (1:36; 2:25; and 5:40).
+In his Textual Commentary Metzger also makes a similar objection that thanasimos ("deadly," v.
+18) is used only here to designate the disciples, but thanasimos is not referring to the disciples but to a poisonous liquid that may be drunk.

 Miscellaneous Objections